nibrivia/jekyll-now/_posts/2016-02-15-targets---FiveThirtyEight-edition.md

 ---
 layout: post
-title: "Expectations - FiveThirtyEight edition"
+title: "Targets - FiveThirtyEight edition"
 author: "Olivia Brode-Roger"
 date: "February 15, 2016"
 ---

-I have started to trust the expectations from the [Cook Political Report](http://cookpolitical.com/story/9179) less and less.
-First of all, the line for DC is all kinds of silly, which makes me doubt how they generated it.
-Secondly, New Hampshire has generally been regarded as friendlier to Sanders than Iowa, but they have it the other way around, resulting in [weird analysis]({% post_url 2016-02-12-playing-with-huffpolster %}).
-For these reasons, I've wanted to move away from using their analysis, and do my own.
+For a variety of reasons, I've wanted to move away from using the [Cook's analysis](http://cookpolitical.com/story/9179), and do my own.

 Unfortunately, doing my own analysis requires a lot of time and data, both of which I lack.
 However, [FiveThirtyEight has a quick and dirty solution](http://fivethirtyeight.com/features/what-happens-if-bernie-sanders-wins-iowa/) that I wanted to try out.